lindaprotocol/documentation-en/docs/developers/governance.md

 ## Initiate Proposal Discussion

-Any TRON network participant can initiate a discussion for a TIP vote.
+Any LINDA network participant can initiate a discussion for a LIP vote.
-Please create an **Issue** in the [TIP repository](https://github.com/tronprotocol/tips/issues), providing detailed information about the proposal, including:
+Please create an **Issue** in the [LIP repository](https://github.com/lindaprotocol/tips/issues), providing detailed information about the proposal, including:

 - Proposal motivation
 - Network parameters to be modified and their values
 - Technical specifications
 - Expected impact of the changes

-New proposal discussions can refer to this [example](https://github.com/tronprotocol/tips/issues/789).
+New proposal discussions can refer to this [example](https://github.com/lindaprotocol/tips/issues/789).

 ### Specification Requirements